JieunKwon/WhatIsJava/README.md

 #  What is Java

   -  Describe and define about Java

 > JRE .Java Runtime Environment.
-It is an implementation of the Java Virtual Machine which executes Java programs.
+  - It is an implementation of the Java Virtual Machine which executes Java programs.
 It provides the minimum requirements for executing  a Java application.

->
+> JVM .Java Vitual Machine.
+  -

 > 1. What is Java?
   - Java is a high-level programming language originally developed by Sun Microsystems and released in 1995.
 Java runs on a variety of         platforms, such as Windows, Mac OS, and the various versions of UNIX.